shapespark/api/README.md

       "active": true or false
     }

+In addition: a `plan` property is present if the user has an active plan for a client that can assign different plans, and a `planExpirationDate` property in YYYY-MM-DD format is present if the user has an active plan with expiration date set.

 ## Activate a user.

 If a subscription plan was specified when a user was created,